12Shrushti/12Shrushti/README.md

 - 📫 How to reach me **sheteshrushti12@gmail.com**

-- 📄 Know about my experiences i have worked on real time projects, successfully completed 6 months intrenship.
+- 📄 Know about my experiences i have worked on real time projects, successfully completed 6 months internship.